 Reheat either in the microwave or in a saucepan on the stove.

 To be perfectly honest, this dish even tastes good cold.
-I’ve been known to take a container of this to work and eat it cold for lunch.
+I've been known to take a container of this dish to work and eat it cold for lunch.

-Pin for later
+Save for later

-Other recipes
+Related recipes

-You may also like these other one-pan meals.
+You may also like these other one-pan meals:

-The recipe
+📋The recipe

 Easy American Goulash with corn